Cinder (novel): Plot

-Set in the futuristic city of New Beijing, when the countries of the world have re-organized to form various new empires and alliances and the Moon has been colonized, Asia is now an emperor-ruled country known as the Eastern Commonwealth.
-Letumosis, a fatal disease started by the Lunars and nicknamed the "Blue Fever", or "The Plague", is raging throughout the world and a cure is unknown.
-Cinder is under the guardianship of her cruel adopted mother, Linh Adri, along with her two stepsisters, Linh Pearl and Linh Peony, the latter of which treats her as a close friend.
+Linh Cinder is a sixteen-year-old girl under the guardianship of her cruel stepmother, Linh Adri, along with her two stepsisters, Linh Pearl and Linh Peony, the latter of which treats her as a close friend.
 As a cyborg, Cinder is discriminated against and often looked down upon by others, despite building up a reputation as the best mechanic in New Beijing.

-While working as a mechanic at the marketplace, she meets the son of the Emperor, Prince Kai, who asks her to fix Nainsi, his personal android.
+While working as a mechanic at the marketplace, she meets the son of Emperor Rikan, Crown Prince Kai, who asks her to fix Nainsi, his former personal android.
 Cyborgs are treated as second class citizens, so Cinder hides her identity from Kai.
-Soon, Peony falls sick with letumosis after accompanying Cinder to a junkyard to collect spare parts for a repair.
-In anger (Cinder's adopted father had died of letumosis as well), Linh Adri "volunteers" Cinder for plague research, which no one survives from.
+Soon, Peony falls sick with Letumosis after accompanying Cinder to a local junkyard to collect spare parts for a repair.
+In anger and desperation, because Cinder's adopted father had died of Letumosis as well, Adri "volunteers" Cinder for plague research, which no one survives from.
 When Cinder is injected with the strain of letumosis, it is discovered that she is immune to the disease.
 Dr. Erland, the head researcher, starts to do research on Cinder's immunity, which leads to research on Cinder's unique physiology, her cyborg implants, and eventually to Cinder's life prior to becoming a cyborg at the age of eleven, which Cinder has no memory of.